 A few years later John Wayne suggested Lee Marvin should make another film with him.
 However Marvin had become a major star after Cat Ballou (1965) and told Wayne that he was no longer interested in playing supporting roles.
-Wayne could never really believe that Marvin was being paid $1 million per film in the late 1960s.
+Wayne could never really believe that Marvin was being paid one million dollars per film in the late 1960s.

 While the film is set on the fictional island of Haleakaloha, which has a French governor, the only Polynesian language exhibited in the film is Hawaiian - "Haleakaloha" can be translated as "Home of Laughter and Love" (hale = home, aka = laugh, aloha = love) - and Amelia has come from Boston, MA by sailing ship.

 A mistaken use of a blasphemy slipped past the censors.
 At the end of the first fight between John Wayne and Lee Marvin, after Jack Warden has broken it up, Wayne and Marvin start to get out of the pond, but Marvin slipped and fell back into the water.
 As he did so, he exclaimed, "Jesus!"
 Because it was funny, the error was left in the film, and because the sound of the water partially obscured the exclamation, the dialogue was also left unaltered.